nebulasio/nebdocs/docs/node-strategy/governance.md

 ### 3.2.3 Penalties for Consensus Mechanism

-During the voting phase of governance cycle, the governance committee will also need to vote on the results of medium and severe security violations.
+During the voting phase of the governance cycle, the governance committee will also need to vote on the results of medium and severe security violations.